Here's some tips along with the dos and don'ts so you can be an expert and conquer any fears of The Ballard Locks!

 Now this is all assuming you're on the wall.
 If you raft to another vessel, it'll be easy.
 When leaving from another vessel, give yourself a little push off so you don't rub up on their vessel and it's a good idea to do so when you're on the wall so you don't scratch up your own.

 Remember, taking it slow, giving each other space and listen.
-The lock attendants are there to make your experience a good one.
+The lock attendants are there to help and make your experience a good one.
 Also know, you will screw up once in awhile.
-Everyone does at some point but that's all part of learning...
-And boating!
+Everyone does at some point but that's all part of learning, boating and conquering the locks!

 Few Other Tips: